Running an eCommerce brand requires choosing how attention comes to you. And attention, more than products, is what drives sustainable growth.

 - SEO-Optimized Blog Posts: You write articles to rank on Google when people search for problems related to your product.
 This positions your store where buyers are already looking.
 If you’re building a skincare brand, for example, ranking for “how to treat hyperpigmentation” can bring traffic for years.

-- Organic Instagram, TikTok, Pinterest Content: This is unpaid social media content designed to attract attention naturally.
+- Organic Instagram, TikTok, Pinterest Content: This is unpaid social media marketing designed to attract attention naturally.
 You educate, entertain, or inspire so people follow you and eventually buy.
+Organic social is one of the most accessible inbound tactics for early-stage brands because it requires creativity over capital.

 - YouTube Tutorials or Product Demos: These videos show how your product works or solves a problem.
-They build trust because people can see value before spending money.
+They build trust because potential customers can see value before spending money.
+Video is one of the highest-performing inbound marketing tactics for driving both traffic and conversion.

 - Email Newsletters and Automated Flows: Newsletters keep your audience engaged, while automated flows, like welcome emails or abandoned cart sequences, nurture and convert customers without constant manual effort.

-- Lead Magnets: These are incentives you offer in exchange for contact information.
+- Lead Magnets: Effective lead magnets are incentives you offer in exchange for contact information.
 A discount code, checklist, or free guide turns casual visitors into leads you can market to later.

 Outbound Marketing (You Find Them)